 Big Boats Vs. Small Boats

-A recurring theme throughout this guide will be buying for your needs.
+A recurring theme throughout this guide will be buying a boat for your needs.
 “Small boats” and “big boats” are not only ambiguous terms, but they offer something entirely different to each owner.

 Bigger boats offer a variety of things that smaller boats simply can’t, which we discuss below: